strata-mvc/strata/guidebook/1.0/digging-in/debugging/03-using-the-debugger.md

 Strata declares a global function named `debug()`.
 This function is very useful while developing because it allows you to dump object values both in the HTML and in the logs.

-Should you have previously declared your own global function named `debug` before Strata is executed, we will not inject our version of the function.
+Should you have previously declared your own global function named `debug` before Strata is executed, Strata's version will not be injected over the predefined one.

 The function accepts anything for as many parameters as you would like.